-Open Child Welfare Services Case: Means any of the following: a) child is in foster care; b) child has a voluntary family maintenance case (pre or post, returning home, in foster or relative placement), including both court ordered and by voluntary agreement.
+Open Child Welfare Case: Means any of the following: a) child is in foster care; b) child has a voluntary family maintenance case (pre or post, returning home, in foster or relative placement), including both court ordered and by voluntary agreement; c) the youth is a legal adult but still has an open child welfare case (aka Non-Minor Dependent (NMD)).
 It does not include cases in which only emergency response referrals are made.